Skip to content

 Errors

-Satori validates the schema of your playbook as soon as it is received to ensure the syntax and grammar are correct.
-If any errors are detected (either from user input or from the system), we will promptly inform you.
+Satori performs schema validation on your Playbook as soon as it is received, ensuring that the syntax and grammar are correct.
+If any errors are detected, either from user input or system issues, you will be promptly informed.
 The error will be shown when viewing your report with satori report REPORTID command or from the Reports section of the Satori Web.

 If you need any help, please reach out to us on Discord or via Email